 The first topic for discussion was Item No. 1 of the Suggested Agenda, Rearrangement of Provisions in the Rules.
-Professor Sacks:

-Our principle purpose is to have a Rule 26 which is applicable to discovery renerally and which thereby accords a convenient vehicle for dealing but problems that are applicable to various of the methods of discovery.
-It prior discussions we have noticed that we discussed a fullipular purpose are mink of a location for it.
+Professor Sacks: Our principle purpose is to have a Rule 26 which is applicable to discovery renerally and which thereby accords a conventent vehicle for dealine but problems that are applicable to various of the methods of discovery.
+Is prior discussions we have noticed that we discover a cuticular problem and thick of a location for it.
 It may be the scope of discover, and trial proparation materials and every location is awkard because our aim is to make the provision on scope of discovery applicable across the board so far as it applies.
-Similarly the same would be true of discovery against expert witnesses and there are certain procedural problems which do in fact apply to more than one device and it is convenient to have a location for this in a rule covering discovery generally.
-This change would be useful not only for the present proposed revisions but it rives us a vehicle which would be useful in the future as well.
+Similarly the same would be true of discovery against expert witnesses and there are certain procedural problems which do in fact apply to more than one device and it is convenient to have a location (or this in a rule covering discovery generally.
+This change would be useful not only for the present proposed revisions but it gives us a vehicle which would be useful in the future as well.
 There is a countervailing situation of importance.
 Insofar as we can there is an advantage in keeping rule numbers about the same.
 First, they become familiar to bar and bench. second, because state rules are patterned on Federal rules, and third, there is a problem about the treatises and texts that are out and useful to the practitioner.
 Any change should be carefully scrutinized and justified.
-The particular change recommended in the draft is minimal and I have mistifled . . . (explains the proposed changes).
+The particular change recommended in the draft is minimal and I hope distified . . . (explains the proposed changes).